latheon-network/Latheon/STATUS.md

 This entire track is a solo-founder research prototype, not something we'd currently recommend building on.
 It exists to prove the design is implementable, ahead of grant-funded work to harden and properly launch it.

+**Cross-chain confirmation (🟢 LIVE):** the same withdrawal flow has been independently deployed and confirmed end-to-end on Arbitrum Sepolia as well — not just Ethereum Sepolia.
+A real deposit → proof generation → on-chain proof verification (via a free read-only call, before spending gas) → withdrawal cycle succeeded, transaction `0x69d2aca1044c48a5e5c5021be043589208025eb3b1f9708b23e190c96e54233c`.
+See `arbitrum-sepolia-addresses-and-benchmark.md` for the full contract addresses and a real, measured gas comparison against Ethereum L1 — the honest finding is that Arbitrum Sepolia used slightly *more* gas units per operation (+1.5% deposit, +8.4% withdraw), not fewer; L2 cost savings come from gas price, not gas units, on this evidence.

 ## 4. In development (🟡 IN DEVELOPMENT)

 Nothing currently open on either track — see §5 for near-term targets.